xgabrielmorales/Doorman/apps/shop/README.md

-# Access Guard
+# Shop
-Authentication Service responsible for user authentication and authorization.
+Service to manage products and orders.

 ## Getting Started